Steeple Grange Light Railway: Claytons

 The railway has three battery Claytons of similar designs in private ownership.
 L10 (works Order No. 5431 of January 1968) and L16 (W/O No. B0109B of March 1973, named Peggy) are 1+3/4 LT, 7 HP low-height locomotives.
 They were both bought directly from industrial use.
 Peggy has recently been restored to operating condition, and is running using the redundant 15-year-old batteries from Greenbat.
 Peggy is fitted with a cam-contactor controller and resistances for speed control.
 Peggy serves as the primary locomotive for work trains on the SGLR, taking volunteers up and down the line to do rail and infrastructure maintenance, often seen with the tool wagon being shunted back and forth.
 Peggy also works on the branchline trains down into the quarry, interchanging with Peter every so often.

 Lady Margorie is a compact 7 HP, 1+3/4 LT Clayton.
-Designed to work in 4 ft diameter sewer pipes, she even has a "barn roof" style battery box top to make maximum use of confined space.
-She has an electronic controller, as opposed to the more usual resistance type.
+Designed to work in 4 ft diameter sewer pipes, it even has a "barn roof" style battery box top to make maximum use of confined space.
+It has an electronic controller, as opposed to the more usual resistance type.
 On 20 May 2012 Lady Margorie was renamed Peter after the late Peter Sellers, the society chairman.

 Ladywash Mine No.6

 This was the first locomotive on the railway, bought with a large amount of track and rolling stock from Ladywash Mine, near Eyam in Derbyshire.
-She is a 10 HP, 3 LT design also from Greenwood and Batley.
+It is a 10 HP, 3 LT design also from Greenwood and Batley.

-She spent all her working life at Ladywash, acquiring some interesting but highly useful modifications – her works photo appears in Adrian Booth's book on Greenwood and Batley, and is quite interesting to contrast with her current form.
-She was also fitted with a thyristor controller, which was removed before being sold.
+It spent all its working life at Ladywash, acquiring some unconventional but highly useful modifications – the works photo appears in Adrian Booth's book on Greenwood and Batley, and is very different from its current form.
+It was also fitted with a thyristor controller, which was removed before being sold.

-She arrived at the SGLR in a poor state of repair which, along with the lack of controller, meant she was dumped around various sidings untouched.
-Eventually she was bought in 2004, and work finally started on her restoration.
-Following removal from the site for shotblasting, the frames have been repainted and simultaneously the axleboxes overhauled.
-Now back on site, she is currently a rolling chassis with brake gear being overhauled.
-Where necessary, new parts are being machined by her owner.
+It arrived at the SGLR in a poor state of repair, which along with the lack of controller meant it was moved around various sidings unused.
+Eventually it was bought in 2004, and work finally started on its restoration.
+Following removal from the site for shotblasting, the frames have been repainted and the axleboxes overhauled.
+Now back on site, it is currently a rolling chassis with brake gear being overhauled.
+Where necessary, new parts are being machined by its owner.
 Work is also currently underway on the manufacture of a replacement controller, making use of contactors and resistances from other electrical machines.
-Future work includes overhaul of the two traction motors, some attention to one of the gearboxes and re-cabling prior to reassembly.
+Future work includes overhaul of the two traction motors, some attention to one of the gearboxes and re-cabling before reassembly.